Ouigo: Expansion

 On 3 September 2015, SNCF announced that additional Ouigo services would commence during the first quarter of 2016; these would link Tourcoing (near Lille) with Lyon-Part-Dieu, Nantes and Rennes, having intermediate stops in TGV Haute-Picardie, Aéroport Charles de Gaulle, Massy TGV, Le Mans and Angers-Saint-Laud.
 Tickets for these destinations first went on sale on 17 November 2015.
-It was later announced that Ouigo would be start serving these new destinations on 13 December 2015.
-Around this same time, SNCF relaunched and expanded its IDBus long-distance bus service as Ouibus, aligning its branding with that of Ouigo under the collective banner of #Oui, and shared the same no-frills low-cost online travel service.
+It was later announced that Ouigo would start serving these new destinations on 13 December 2015.
+At the same time, SNCF announced the relaunch and expansion of its IDBus long-distance bus service as Ouibus, aligning its branding with that of Ouigo, and sharing the same no-frills low-cost online travel service under the collective banner of #Oui.
 This service offered €10 million reduced-priced tickets for sale during 2016.

-In May 2017, as part of a new strategy, SNCF rebranded its TGV service as TGV inOui to align it as a high-end counterpart to the low-cost services provided by Ouigi.
-By this point, Ouigo reportedly carries 5 percent of all high-speed passengers in France; SNCF openly stated that it intends that, by 2020, 25% of all high-speed passengers will travel aboard Ouigo services, which were set to expand its coverage to 30 destinations that it would serve using its fleet of 34 trainsets.
+In May 2017, SNCF rebranded its TGV service as TGV inOui to align it as a high-end counterpart to the low-cost services provided by Ouigo.
+By this point, Ouigo reportedly carried 5 percent of all high-speed passengers in France.
+SNCF stated that by 2020, its goal was for 25% of all high-speed passengers to travel aboard Ouigo services, which was set to expand its coverage to 30 destinations using its fleet of 34 trainsets.
 The initial routes served by Ouigo at the launch of operations, along LGV Sud-Est, LGV Rhône-Alpes and LGV Méditerranée, have proved to be among the most frequently trafficked on the French high-speed network.
 During the late 2010s, SNCF stated that the growth of its high-speed services has been primarily due to Ouigo's expansion.